 Share your Traeger stories on social media and gain exclusive access to gear, content, and experiences.Apply Now

 When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
 Set the temperature to 300 degrees F and preheat, lid closed, for 10 to 15 minutes.

-Let the meat and juices come to room temperature.
 Wrap the meat in plastic wrap and tip the juices into a covered container.
-(Keep or discard the onions.)
 Chill in the refrigerator for several hours, preferably overnight.

 Thinly slice the roast across the grain, preferably on a meat slicer.
 Skim any solid fat off the juices.
 Pour the juices into a skillet and reheat.
 (You should have at least 3 cups.
 If not, add a bit more beef broth.)

 Using tongs, dip a few slices of meat into the juice and arrange on the hoagie.
 If you like your sandwich very wet, carefully dip the cut sides of the bread in the juice before topping it with meat.

 Add fried peppers and giardiniera, if using.
 Serve additional juice on the side, if desired.